Four compelling reasons why English language learners should learn collocations

 In the case of the word engaged, which has multiple meanings, the learner should pay attention to the way it collocates with surrounding words.

-Clearly, “GET + engaged + TO” suggests that marriage is on the cards, while “engaged + IN” assumes deep involvement in a project or activity.
+Conversely, engaged + IN assumes deep involvement in a project or activity.

 Verbs like “get”, and prepositions like “to” and “in”, convey just as much meaning as “engaged”.
 Therefore, it’s vital to devote sufficient attention to all of the words surrounding “engaged” as well.